 - The unselfish dedication to conservation work that the individual has shown throughout his or her career;

 - The spirit of cooperation the individual has demonstrated with zoological and other like-minded conservation institutions, especially those not directly affiliated with any organization for which the Nominee works.

-As the Indianapolis Prize celebrates its 10th year, many of the world’s most distinguished scientists and conservation leaders commit their support to honoring a hero in the world of wildlife.
+As the Indianapolis Prize celebrates another year, many of the world’s most distinguished scientists and conservation leaders commit their support to honoring a hero in the world of wildlife.

 NOMINATING COMMITTEE MEMBERS